automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 ### 3.8 Updates
 *Customer* acknowledges that *The Software* may evolve over time and *Provider* retains the right to modify, update, and/or upgrade *The Software* during the License term ("Update").
 In the event of such an Update, *Customer's* payment obligations will remain unchanged for the duration of the then existing Subscription Term.

-*Provider* releases updates to modules and packages using version control mechanisms.  *Customer* is reponsible to include *The Software* into thier systems and processes utilizing version control techniques.  *Customer* is also responsible to use best practices for testing compantibility of new versions of *The Software* with thier systems and processes before converting over to new versions of *The Software*.  *Customer* is responsible to reject any updates that might cause an adverse effect to internal systems or processes, notify *Provider* of any issues, and to make appropriate changes to internal code that might have been antiquated due to updates.
+*Provider* releases updates to modules and packages using version control mechanisms.  *Customer* is responsible to include *The Software* into their systems and processes utilizing version control techniques.  *Customer* is also responsible to use best practices for testing compatibility of new versions of *The Software* with their systems and processes before converting over to new versions of *The Software*.  *Customer* is responsible to reject any updates that might cause an adverse effect to internal systems or processes, notify *Provider* of any issues, and to make appropriate changes to internal code that might have been antiquated due to updates.

 ### 3.9 Monitoring
 An *Order Form* and the associated class of service may impose limitations on Customer's Use of *The Software* which *Customer* may be capable of exceeding, such as a cap on the number of Authorized Users or number of projects, restrictions of use with designated *Customer* components or in the use of *The Software* to support commercial operations (each, a "Usage Limitation").  *Provider* may monitor *Customer’s* compliance with Usage Limitations using *Provider* own resources such as server logs and similar records or usage data provided from *The Software* to *Provider*.
 If *Provider* cannot determine *Customer’s* compliance with a Usage Limitation solely with reference to *Provider* own resources, *Provider* may request in writing no more than once every twelve (12) months that *Customer* provide a report to *Provider* concerning Customer’s compliance with the Usage Limitation. *Customer* shall provide such report to *Provider* within a reasonable time after receiving the request (not to exceed sixty (60) days), and such report will include a listing of versions of *The Software* in use by *Customer* as well as the specific *Customer* components within which *The Software* is Used*Provider* reports will be issued by knowledgeable personnel of Customer.
 The obligation to provide the foregoing reports shall survive any termination of *The Agreement* for so long as *Customer* continues to Use *The Software*.